+We are very aware of the often vastly differing views of the general public and site users as to the approach to management and expectations which exist.
+It is important that we manage the site in a way which is appropriate for the community, but also for the site and the service.
 In 2021 we carried out user surveys across our three Green Flag sites, including Pretty Corner Woods, to help us understand the areas which should be prioritised with respect to improvements and developments.

-Our ranger team has already begun to work through some of these improvements, including improved way marking, increased provision of information, improved signage and maps (see marketing), dog fouling crack down, installation of more benches and plans for more trails.
-We will also be seeking to carry out another survey for Pretty Corner Woods to gauge up to date visitor thoughts and ideas.
+Our ranger team has already delivered some of these improvements, including improved way marking, increased provision of information, improved signage and maps (see marketing), dog fouling crack down, installation of more benches and plans for more trails.
 The headline results from those who completed the surveys were as follows:

-- The vast majority have been visiting the park for over 3 years - The primary reasons for visiting Pretty Corner Woods are leisure walk, god walking and enjoying the scenery - Visitors use Pretty Corner alone or with family members - People visit the site all year around, with no particular season being more popular than another - Walking and by car are the only methods utilised by people to get to Pretty Corner - 52% on foot and 48% by car - The vast majority of visitors live within 15 minutes of the site - Most visits last between 1 & 2 hours - The most important site qualities to visitors are wildlife & biodiversity, tranquillity and cleanliness - The highest rated site qualities were tranquillity, wildlife and biodiversity and car parking facilities - Areas of consideration for improvement were identified as ease of orientation, on site facilities, seating and interpretation - Males and females were equally represented in the survey
+- The vast majority have been visiting the park for over 3 years - The primary reasons for visiting Pretty Corner Woods are leisure walk, god walking and enjoying the scenery - Visitors use Pretty Corner alone or with family members - People visit the site all year around, with no particular season being more popular than another - Walking and by car are the only methods utilised by people to get to Pretty Corner 52% on foot and 48% by car - The vast majority of visitors live within 15 minutes of the site - Most visits last between 1 & 2 hours - The most important site qualities to visitors are wildlife & biodiversity, tranquillity and cleanliness - The highest rated site qualities were tranquillity, wildlife and biodiversity and car parking facilities

+- Areas of consideration for improvement were identified as ease of orientation, on site facilities, seating and interpretation - Males and females were equally represented in the survey